-This business valuation course provides participants with the skills needed to perform a detailed business valuation using three main methods: Comps, Precedents and DCF Analysis.
+This business valuation course provides participants with the skills needed to perform detailed business valuation modeling using three main methods: Comps, Precedents and DCF Analysis.

 The valuation training provided in this course will be valuable to those who are looking for a detailed and step-by-step explanation of how to value a company based on comparable companies, past M&A transactions and a Discounted Cash Flow (DCF) models.

 - Understand the difference between equity value and enterprise value